Citizen science

 By entering your sighting, you will help us understand where these birds are and what they are doing.
 Over time this will build a larger dataset that will help the community see how these populations are doing.
 Conservation action can then be undertaken if needed.

 Your contribution to our knowledge and understanding of these species is highly valued.
-Any photos you submit will also be added to our online gallery.
+Any photos you submit will be added to our online gallery.

 EP Birds